Arc travel time and path choice model estimation subsumed: Conclusion

 \section{Conclusion}

-We proposed a mixture to model traffic that is compatible with a large class path choice models and loss functions.
-It is designed to estimate arc travel time and path choice model parameters simultaneously.
-We showed that by marginalizing the unobserved variables and using stochastic gradient estimates, we obtain a maximum likelihood estimation even for observations at different level of granularity.
-We showed that we can mix different data type when computing the MLE without needing to use a linear combination of losses as objective.
-We also showed that optimizing this mixture is fast.
-Furthermore, we showed that estimating recursive models like \cite{FosgEtAl13}, and the method of \cite{Bertsimas2019travel} result in maximum likelihood estimates of this mixture.
-In the process we also showed that the common methodology for estimating path choice models could lead to biased results or bad results.
+The mixture we proposed models traffic for tactical and strategic network planning, while ensuring compatibility with a wide array of route choice models and loss functions.
+It is designed for simultaneous estimation of arc travel time and route choice model parameters.
+Our approach underscores the advantage of marginalizing unobserved variables and utilizing stochastic gradient estimates, leading to a maximum likelihood estimation, even when observations occur at different levels of granularity.
+Notably, we demonstrated that various data types can be amalgamated when computing the maximum likelihood estimate without necessitating a linear combination of losses as an objective.
+Speed is another advantage of optimizing this mixture.

-While our method has shown great potential, it needs to be tested on more path choice models, datasets, and $t$ distributions $\mathcal{N}$.
-As mentioned in Section~\ref{section:methodology}, the only requirement is that the path choice model is differentiable.
-However, further experiments are needed to confirm that our methodology works in practice on this large class of path choice models.
-We chose Manhattan to make the experimental section similar to the one of \cite{Bertsimas2019travel}.
-However, it is possible to see different results when the level of congestion and similarity to a grid changes.
-We do not have mixed data to show that using travel time data does improve the classical setting.
-Finally, estimating the variance of parameter estimates is of interest.
+We illustrated with a small example as well as simulation that the conventional two-step approach for estimating route choice models may result in suboptimal outcomes.
+This underscores the value of our methodology.

+Despite these promising outcomes, our method requires further exploration across additional route choice models, datasets, and different travel time distributions.
+As articulated in Section~\ref{section:methodology}, the sole precondition is the differentiability of the route choice model.
+However, further experiments are important to validate the practical effectiveness of our methodology across this wide range of route choice models.
+For example, modeling heterogeneous preferences using datasets also covering personal trips rather than only taxi drivers.

+Our choice of Manhattan as a test site was intended to align the experimental section with other studies using the same data, including \citet{bertsimas2019travel}.
+Our methodology is flexible and operates on arbitrary graphs, requiring only connectivity and arc weights.
+Still, we acknowledge the importance of assessing the model's performance in diverse locations, particularly those deviating from Manhattan's grid-like structure.
+Moreover, testing the method on a mix of observations at different levels of granularity remains an area for future exploration.
+Lastly, we note that further investigation is needed for estimating time-dependent travel times and modeling spatiotemporal correlation.